daniel-brenot/point-in-polygon/README.md

 # Point in polygon
-Detects is a given point is in a given polygon.
+Detects if a given point is in a given polygon.
 Based off of http://assemblysys.com/php-point-in-polygon-algorithm/

 # [Documentation](https://github.com/daniel-brenot/point-in-polygon)